friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity/helperFunctions.md

     <blockquote class="author">by Frieda Hentschel</blockquote>
 </div>

 This sections gives an overview of the universal helper functions used across Unity's integration.
 Within the ShaderGraph implementation they are not exposed and solely used to implement the custom nodes.
-However, if the standard scripting with ShaderLab is used, they can be accessed and used for custom computations.
+However, if the Standard Scripting with ShaderLab is used, they can be accessed and used for custom computations.

 ---